 Carbonara holds the secret to its original recipe, then, but also that of its origins.
 “It was invented during the years of the Carboneria,” some say; “no, it was the American GIs who inspired it.”
 Theories about who invented carbonara, and when, abounded, but nothing appeared certain.

 Or so the majority of we Italians thought.

 But there’s another version of the history of this popular dish, that seems to be the most accurate.
-Apparently it was Renato Gualandi, a chef from Bologna who, history teaches us now, invented carbonara.
-When I heard this story I was astonished, as I had never heard of him, even though he was – I have now learnt – one of the most influential chefs and restaurant owners of post-war Italy.
+Apparently, it was Renato Gualandi, a chef from Bologna who, history teaches us now, invented pasta alla Carbonara.
+When I heard this story I was astonished, as I had never heard of him, even though he was – I have now learned – one of the most influential chefs and restaurant owners of post-war Italy.

-Born in 1921, Renato Gualandi started early to work as a delivery boy for one of Bologna’s best known butchers.
+Born in 1921, Renato Gualandi started early to work as a delivery boy for one of Bologna’s best-known butchers.
 In 1932, he was an assistant at a local deli shop, Palmirani.
-Aged 18, he won his first culinary price in Catania, Sicily.
+Aged 18, he won his first culinary prize in Catania, Sicily.
 Towards the end of the Second World War, he cooked both in Bologna, at Baglioni’s, and Imola, at the Albergo Grand’Italia: it was in this period, Gualandi says, that he created carbonara.